diskuv/dk/README.md

 Skip down to [Comparisons](#comparisons) for how `dk` fits in the ecosystem.
 TLDR: `dk` is similar to the Nix package manager (except `dk` works on Windows) and to Docker (except not as heavy).

 The build tool is quite new and has not yet been integrated into the script runner.
-But it has a working reference implementation, and specifications are at [docs/SPECIFICATION.md](docs/SPECIFICATION.md).
+But it has a reference implementation, and specifications are at [docs/SPECIFICATION.md](docs/SPECIFICATION.md).

-A [Quick Start for Scripting](#quick-start---scripting) is below, and the main documentation site for the script runner is <https://diskuv.com/dk/help/latest/>.
+Separately, a [Quick Start for Scripting](#quick-start---scripting) is below, and the main documentation site for the script runner is <https://diskuv.com/dk/help/latest/>.

 ## Quick Start - Build Tool